bparli/port-scanner/README.md

 ```

-It's easy to run out of open files on your system.
+It's easy to hit the open files limit on your system.
 To get around this, limit the scanner to running in batches of ports at a time:

 ```rust
   let ftr = ps.run_batched("127.0.0.1".to_string(), 1, 65535, 10000);